robdudley/rddb/README.md

 # A quick and dirty toy database

-Written in Python 3.7 this database uses a CSV based backend and allow simple CRUD (INSERT, SELECT, UPDATE, DELETE) operations.
+Written in Python 3.7 this database uses a CSV based backend and allows simple CRUD (INSERT, SELECT, UPDATE, DELETE) operations.

 Data is held in memory and persisted back to the CSV file on INSERT, UPDATE or